 Dr. Ross’ research identifies critical building blocks in both technology and organization that form the foundation for digital transformation.
 The order and timeframe in which enterprises implement these building blocks depend on variables, including existing capabilities, new product or service goals, and leadership.

-Join Dr. Ross and Pega’s CTO, Don Schuerman, for a discussion of these building blocks, and learn how to develop a roadmap for successful digital transformation that best fits your enterprise’s need.
+Watch as Dr. Ross and Pega’s CTO, Don Schuerman, discuss these building blocks, and learn how to develop a roadmap for successful digital transformation that best fits your enterprise’s need.

-- Join our webinar on “Designed for Digital” and get research insights on the best strategies for digital transformation.
+- Watch our webinar replay on “Designed for Digital” and get research insights on the best strategies for digital transformation.

 - Watch this PegaWorld video excerpt on the “Two types of digital transformation (MIT CISR)” to learn what your enterprise needs to do to jumpstart your digital transformation.